LGBTQI in Sierra Leone: The Queen Harold Project

 "If you say being gay is not African, you don’t know your history" - Bisi Alimi.
 Writer and LGBTQI Activist.

 Bisi Alimi highlights in his 2015 Guardian article evidence of same sex relationships during pre-colonial and pre-organized religion indoctrination eras.
-A notable African historic figure mentioned was King Mwanga II of Buganda ruled (modern day Uganda).
+A notable African historic figure mentioned was King Mwanga II of Buganda ruled (modern day Uganda) as an openly gay head of state.
 He also states that colonization has its role to play in uprooting Africa's general culture of acceptance and tolerance.

 This proves evident as in Sierra Leone even after independence from the British in 1961, we still maintain archaic and outdated laws from our colonial past.
 Section 61 of the Offences Against the Person Act 1861, criminalized "buggery" (or sodomy) with a penalty of life imprisonment.
 However, sex acts between women are not criminalized.